-I get e-mailed all the time asking about the size difference between the King Cobra and standard Cobra knot bracelets.
-King Cobra bracelets are what could be called a true “man-bracelet’ so let’s just say the difference is a lot!
-Same with K9 collars.
-You wouldn’t put a King Cobra on a poodle named Fi-Fi!
-While working large K9s have no problem sporting a King Cobra Paracord Collar.
+I am asked about the size difference between the King Cobra and standard Cobra knot bracelets.
+King Cobra bracelets could be called an actual “man bracelet,” so let’s just say the difference is a lot.

 Thickness: Approx. 5/8″

 Keep in mind measurements can vary slightly based on cord lots.
 So that you can see just how much more hefty the King Cobra bracelet is than the regular Cobra knot bracelet, here are photos to get an idea of the difference.
 View our slideshow below for more comparison photos.

 The King Cobra paracord bracelet is approximately twice the size of the standard Cobra knot bracelet.
 Check it out and ask me any questions you may have before you order to make sure the King Cobra is right for you.
 This is one weighty paracord bracelet!